Graft - opening chapters

 I didn’t have a word for what I was right now.
 That was okay.
 This was just a dream.
 I could tell because my altered body was working too well, like a naturally born thing.
 I wasn’t human in the same way a dog or bird wasn’t human.
 They weren’t supposed to be human, and so that was no failing of theirs.

-Whatever my current shape was, it was perfectly suited for the riverbed I was exploring.
-Water passed over my gills with the same heavy comfort as standing under a firm shower.
-My fins made me agile, allowing me flit about with ease.
-The riverbed was tiled with colorful, shimmering stones, and I let the current and my easily-distracted eyes guide me between my favorites, enjoying the scavenger hunt and how the smooth bumpy ground felt against the gauzy tips of my fins and my unscaled belly.
+My current shape was perfectly suited for the riverbed I was exploring.
+Water passed over my gills with a heavy comfort.
+My fins made me agile.
+The riverbed was tiled with colorful, shimmering stones, and I let the current and my easily-distracted eyes guide me between my favorites, enjoying the scavenger hunt and how the smooth bumpy ground felt against my unscaled belly.

-The sound of familiar voices made me stick my head out of the water, the brightness of the sun almost too much to bear.
+The sound of familiar voices made me stick my head out of the water, the bright sunlight almost too much to bear.
 My parents were walking alongside the river, holding hands.
-I knew I was their biological daughter, and it hurt to see that we were different shapes, that the air they breathed so easily stung and starved my gills.
-I sank lower into the water until it lapped at my chin, hiding the changed parts of me, and called out to them.
+I knew I was their biological daughter, and it hurt that we were different shapes, that the air they breathed so easily stung my gills.
+I let the water lap at my chin so it hid the changed parts of me, and called out to them.
 They were happy to see me, and I them, even though my smile hid a deep fear that they’d join me in the water and see me for what I truly was.

 With a sudden rush of courage I flopped out of the water, awkward, unsightly, and suffering outside of the environment I’d adapted to.
 My parents looked down, seeing me changed for the first time —

 A scream woke me.
 I lay shivering, wrapped in sweat-soaked blankets.
 My hands were clammy, my fingers wedded together by a thin sheet of skin stretched between them.
 I fumbled for my instant camera, hurriedly snapping pictures as someone outside continued to yell.
 It sounded like Matilda, though I’d never heard her that shrill before.
-Between my hobbled hands and the panic of the moment, it took me many tries to finally get a clear photo and successfully light a match.
-With that frog-like webbing gone at last, I hurriedly got dressed, wound a scarf around my nose and mouth, and ran across the street.
+Between my hobbled hands and the panic of the moment, it took me many tries to get a clear photo and successfully light a match.
+With that frog-like webbing finally gone, I hurriedly dressed, wound a scarf around my nose and mouth, and ran across the street.

 “Friggin’ animal!”
 Matilda shrieked.
 “Hey!
 Let off!”

 I dashed down her driveway.
 Matilda was on the porch, unstably perched on a rocking chair.
-At first, I thought it was a dog trying to nip at her heels, but she was clearly terrified and the animal had that same patchwork of textures covering its body that I’d seen yesterday.
+I at first thought it was a dog trying to nip at her heels, but she was terrified and the animal had that same patchwork of textures covering its body that I’d seen yesterday.
 It circled her and, giving off an air of cruel enjoyment, pressed on one of the rockers, sending Matilda wobbling.
 She caught sight of me.

 “Make it go away!”
 Matilda shrilled.
 “There’s something wrong with it!”

 “I can see that.”
-This was an oddly shaped creature, weasel-bodied, twig-legged, low and slinking.
+This was an oddly shaped creature, weasel-bodied and twig-legged.
 It growled at my slow approach and circled behind the rocking chair as Matilda trembled.

-Except the part of its body above my grip was getting longer, and the part below wasn’t getting shorter.
+And the part below my grip wasn’t getting shorter.
 I sucked in air as its claws went from a light pressure to the beginnings of pain on the back of my hands.
 Its claws were getting longer.
 Not unsheathing like a cat’s, but actually growing, an impossible amount of new length emerging from its paws in uneven, jagged angles.

 It bit me.
 I flailed, flinging it.
 It hit a tree trunk at an alarming velocity, falling limply to the ground.
-Before I could fully address the horrifying question of whether I’d broken its back, it ran into the woods, something arachnid about the way it moved — like its legs had gone from placed beneath its body, to sticking out to its sides.
+For a moment I feared I’d broken its back, but it squirmed to its feet and ran into the woods, its gait disjointed but too fast to suggest it wasn’t supposed to move that way.

 Shaken, I turned to Matilda.
-She tried to climb down, but her right leg, scratched and stained with mud, buckled beneath her, dropping her to her knees.
+She tried to climb down from the chair, but her scratched and mud-stained right leg buckled beneath her, dropping her to her knees.

 “Are you alright?”
 I asked.